Seahawks make big free-agent splash to add Dre’Mont Jones to beef up defensive line

 At the close of the 2022 season, Seahawks coach Pete Carroll said the Seahawks needed to “become more dynamic up front” on their defensive line.

-Seattle took a big step toward doing that Monday night, reaching agreement with one of the top defensive linemen on the free agent market — Denver’s Dre’Mont Jones.
+Seattle took a big step toward doing that Monday night, reaching agreement with one of the top defensive linemen on the free agent market — Denver’s Dre’Mont Jones — on the first day that teams cold negotiate with pending free agents from other teams.

 A league source confirmed that the move is expected, while Jones himself tweeted that he was headed to Seattle, stating in part that he is now “a Hawk!
 Let’s Go!!”